-In a highly populated country like the Netherlands it is becoming increasingly difficult to combine certain functions in the ground.
-In certain places there is not enough room for cables, pipes, water storage facilities, protected archeological sites and other forms of soil use.
+In a highly populated country such as the Netherlands, combining certain functions on the ground is becoming increasingly difficult.
+In certain places, there is not enough room for cables, pipes, water storage facilities, protected archaeological sites and other forms of soil use.
 This together with the ground quality, fertility and water retention facilities also increases the pressure.

-It is therefore becoming increasingly more difficult to make the use of land acceptable to the human requirements of water, food, health, energy and recreation.
+Therefore, it is becoming increasingly more difficult to make land use acceptable to the human requirements of water, food, health, energy and recreation.
 We cannot take water safety, water quality and the availability of drinking water for granted.

 These are slow systems and wrong decisions can lead to high costs and years of restrictions of use.
-Therefore, in order for the Netherlands to be healthy, safe and competitive, wise use of soil and ground water is necessary.
+Therefore, in order for the Netherlands to be healthy, safe and competitive, the wise use of soil and groundwater is necessary.

 RIVM always links soil and water when developing expertise and policy.
-With our integral approach we support authorities by stimulating lasting use of soil and the amenities which the soil and water systems deliver to us.
-In this area we are connected to the Framework Directive Water.
+With our integrated approach, we support authorities by stimulating lasting use of soil and the amenities which the soil and water systems deliver to us.
+In this area, we are connected to the Framework Directive Water.

 RIVM expertise in the scope of soil and water is within the following policy fields benefitting authorities:

 We advise authorities concerning safeguarding drinking water reservoirs, sources and quality.
-We do this with experts in the field of microbiology (pathogens), radiation, toxicology, epidemiology, hydrology, chemistry and CBRN (chemical, biological, radiology and nuclear) substances.
+We do this with experts in the field of microbiology (pathogens), radiation, toxicology, epidemiology, hydrology, chemistry and CBRN Chemical Biological Radiology and nuclear (Chemical Biological Radiology and nuclear ) (chemical, biological, radiology and nuclear) substances.

-RIVM monitors the chemical quality of groundwater and on-farm surface water with the use of monitoring networks at national scale.
-Our objective is evaluating the effectiveness of Dutch policy measures.
+RIVM monitors the chemical quality of groundwater and on-farm surface water with the use of monitoring networks on a national scale.
+Our objective is to evaluate the effectiveness of Dutch policy measures.
 We establish whether policy has led to changes and improvement in water quality.

 Until 2014 RIVM also monitored the water quality below nature areas (National Acidification Trend Monitoring Network) and biological and chemical soil quality (National Soil Quality Monitoring Network).